 Following a decision of the Review Conference held in August 1990, CABI established a partnership facility, now renamed the CABI Development Fund (CDF).
-Member Countries make donations to the CDF to fund various projects to benefit developing countries.
+Member Countries make donations to the CDF to fund various development projects.
 From 2013 onwards, CABI has contributed directly to the CDF via the Designated Fund.
-At 31 December 2022, the balance of the funds amounting to £2,376k (2021: £3,820k) had been included into CABI's statement of financial position as cash at bank.
-This cash balance also includes amounts received from donors at the end of 2022 for the Plantwise Plus Programme work to be performed in future years.
+At 31 December 2023, the balance of the funds owing of $\pounds(104)k$ (2022: $\pounds2,376k$ ) had been included into CABI's statement of financial position as cash at bank.
+This cash balance includes amounts owed to CABI at the end of 2023 for the Plantwise and PlantwisePlus Programme for work performed during 2023.
+Donor commitments are in place from 2024 to support the next phase of the PlantwisePlus programme.
 A summary of income and expenditure for the year, together with balances in the statement of financial position, is shown below:

-Income and expenditure account for the year ended 31 December 2022
+Income and expenditure account for the year ended 31 December 2023